histograph/api/README.md

 ### Search

-All Histograph API search calls expect one (_and one only_) or the following search parameters:
+All Histograph API search calls expect one (_and one only_) of the following search parameters:

 | Parameter  | Example                                  | Description
 |------------|------------------------------------------|-----------------